mingyan08/mingyan08.github.io/_pages/people.md

 * Jerry Luo (summer 2014, UCLA): PhD in Mathematics at Arizona State University
 * Kayla Shapiro (summer 2014, UC Berkeley): MS in Computer Science at Imperial College London
 * Hao-Jun Michael Shi (summer 2014, UCLA): PhD in Industrial Engineering and Management Sciences at Northwestern University
-* Qi Yang (summer 2014, University of Southern California): PhD in Data Science and MIT
+* Qi Yang (summer 2014, University of Southern California): PhD in Data Science at MIT
 * Kan Zhu (summer 2014, UCLA): MS in Computer Science at Columbia University
 * Siqi Zhang (summer 2016, South University of Science and Technology of China): PhD in Industrial Engineering at UIUC
 * Andrew Schmidt (2016-2018, MSU): PhD in Operations Research at Columbia University